 Through research and instruction, these projects will provide its participants with an understanding of the root causes and social structures that lead to conflict, and the skills to reshape the dynamics behind it to strengthen civic society.
 Students at all levels have an obligation to become literate in international systems and skilled at transforming conflict by crossing intellectual, cultural, and geographical borders.

 Internships in the fields of international relations and poverty issues.
 A Fall 2022 orientation excursion to Mendoza focused on water conservation and seed sovereignty.
 Students will learn about pollution of the Riachuelo River and resulting environmental, economic, social, and humanitarian problems.
+All students will take a course called Conflict in Urban Affairs and in Sustainable Development.

 Independent study with Dr. Éric Fofack.
 Working on a research team studying the complexities of gender, peace and security.
 Funding supports the research project and provides a student stipend.